iSynthetica/kompastours/wp-content/plugins/cyr2lat/readme.txt

 * Join in on our [Telegram Channel](https://t.me/cyr2lat)

 == Changelog ==

+= 4.1.2 (22.05.2019) =
+* Fixed bug with fatal error in Cyr_To_Lat_Converter with php 5.2

+= 4.1.1 (22.05.2019) =
+* Fixed bug with fatal error in Cyr_To_Lat_Converter with php 5.6

+= 4.1 (21.05.2019) =
+* Added he_IL Table
+* Added plugin translation to Ukrainian
+* Added plugin translation to Swedish
+* Added phpunit tests.
+All plugin classes are 100% covered
+* Added js tests.
+All plugin js code is 100% covered
+* Fixed bug with Jetpack sync
+* Fixed empty slug bug while using characters outside of locale

 = 4.0 (24.04.2019) =
 * Added button to convert existing slugs, instead of checkbox